amspector100/amspector100.github.io/_posts/2018-09-21-probabilistic-modeling.md

 header:
   teaser: /assets/images/ML/feedforward_train.png
 categories:
-  - Machine Learning
+  - Review
 tags:
   - Getting Started
   - Modeling
-excerpt: "A framework for serious statistical analysis."
+excerpt: "What is a statistical model?"
 ---

 > "All models are wrong, but some are useful." — George E. P. Box